Foday Explorer

-The Foday Explorer is a series of compact and midsize SUVs manufactured since 2002 by Foday.
+The Foday Explorer is a series of compact and midsize SUVs manufactured from 2002 to 2017 by Foday.
 The Explorer SUV series was developed based on the platform of the Mitsubishi Pajero with designs heavily inspired by the first and second-generation Isuzu D-Max and Chevrolet Colorado.
 Due to Foday Explorer's business in automotive parts and stampings, the vehicle bodies of the Foday Explorer were also sold to several manufacturers as rebadged pickups and SUVs.

 Foday Explorer I/ Foday Explorer II/ Foday Explorer III

 The Foday Explorer I gasoline-powered "Luxury Trim" was launched in January 2002 with a price of 83,800 yuan.
 It is available as a 7-seater configuration and is equipped with a manual transmission and a rear wheel drive powertrain.

 In January 2003 an additional "Ultra Luxury trim" was launched with a price of 91,800 yuan.
 An additional 2.2-litre naturally aspirated inline-4 engine option was added in 2004 codenamed "NHQ6480E".
 The engine develops a maximum 76 kW and 193 Nm.
 As of 2006, a 2.8-litre Turbo Diesel inline-4 engine was added and was mated to a 5-speed manual transmission.
 The diesel engine develops a maximum 67 kW and 204.5 Nm.

 The Foday Explorer II was launched in 2005, and was developed with the cooperation of The Hong Kong Polytechnic University as an updated version of the Explorer I. The engine is a 2.2-litre inline-4 engine developing 103 hp mated to a 5-speed manual transmission.